East Somerset Agricultural Society

 Its name was changed in 1951 to the Steeves-McCormack American Legion Post 141 in honor of Hartland natives Norman Steeves and Donlin McCormack who were Killed In Action in World War II.

-It remains active today albeit on a smaller scale and annually places flags on Veteran graves in every cemetery in Hartland.
+It remains active today and annually places flags on Veteran graves in every cemetery in Hartland among its many other activities.

 In 2020, they built and dedicated the new Hayden Veteran Memorial Park on Pleasant Street.